Make this fun Easter craft with your kids today!

 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.”

-First, I gathered all of my supplies.
+First, gather your supplies.
 You will need:

 - Tissue Paper: I just grabbed all my spring colors from the tissue paper I already had at home.
 You can find some for cheap at the Dollar Tree.
+Let your child choose their favorite colors!

 - Contact Paper: One roll of contact paper will last a long time and is fun for laminating things by hand or other fun little craft projects.